esunn0412/curaitor/README.md

 - **Ant Design:** A UI library for React.
 - **React Markdown:** A component for rendering Markdown content.
 - **Vis Network:** A library for creating interactive network graphs.

+### Workflow
+1. File Dumping:
+   - Place course materials (syllabus, notes, assignments) into the dump_files_here directory.
+2. File Watching:
+   - A watcher checks the directory every 10 seconds and sends new file paths to a processing channel.
+3. File Processing (Concurrent):
+   - Workers extract metadata with Gemini:
+      - Syllabus: Creates a new course entry in courses.json.
+      - Other files: Assigns to the correct course and type; validates against existing course codes.
+4. File Organization:
+   - Files are moved to their respective directories:
+      - destpath = schoolpath + coursecode + filetype
+      - destfilename = (is syllabus? same name : fileinfo.Title)
+5. Caching:
+   - Before parsing, file content is checked against cache.json to avoid duplicate API calls.
+6. Quiz & Study Guide Generation:
+   - Quizzes are generated per course on demand.
+   - Study guides update whenever new course files are added.